DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/RequestManagement/rmsComponents.rst

 This is the service in front of the DB.
 It has the following special configuration options:

-* `constantRequestDelay`: (default 0 minut) if not 0, this is the constant retry delay we add when putting a Request back to the DB
+* ``ConstantRequestDelay``: (default 0 minutes) if not 0, this is the constant retry delay we add when putting a Request back to the DB

 .. _RequestExecutinAgent: